Christiannjhay/Recipe-sharing-api-v2/README.md

 - **POST /recipes/{recipe_id}/ratings/:** Rate a specific recipe.
 - **POST /recipes/{recipe_id}/comments/:** Comment on a specific recipe.
 - **GET /recipes/{recipe_id}/comments/:** Retrieve all comments for a specific recipe.
-  >Adjust the URLs and request bodies based on your specific test cases and the response data returned by the server.**